loadingalias/cargo-rail/docs/config.md

 # After (cargo-rail)
 [unify]
 pin_transitives = true
-transitive_host = "root"  # or path to your hack crate
+transitive_host = "root"  # or a path to a workspace member crate (relative to workspace root)
 ```

 Then run: